 Around 4,000 precious souls were baptized in two missions

-I receive many baptism reports every month but I cannot put them all in a newsletter.
+I received many baptism reports every month but I cannot put them all in a newsletter.
 I usually just pick a few reports each month.
 July’s newsletter will focus on: 1) mass baptism in Southern Mindanao Mission, 2).
 Mass baptism in Davao Mission, 3) the gathering of around 200 adopted ministers in Mountain View College, and 4) the story of a very special member of our organization.
 His name is Retchi Ubod.
 I have written the story of Retchi Ubod back in 2010.

 Please support the adopted ministers through your prayers and financial support.
 Our fund for stipends during the middle months of the year is very low and so many of our adopted ministers do not receive stipends until the following month (when more donations are received).
 Every dollar we receive goes to their monthly stipends.
 Here is our website: Http://www.a-a-m.org Thanks and God bless, ~Reva Moore